hwstar/ESP8266-MQTT-io-node/README.md

 * Sending an SSID, or WIFIPASS command without a parameter will return the current value
 * SSID:n, WIFIPASS:n change not effective until next system restart

+**Status Messages**

+Status messages which can be published:

+* buttonstate:depressed
+* buttonstate:released
+* relaystate:on
+* relaystate:off
+* WIFI survey data in the following format: ap:$AP;chan:$CHAN;rssi:$RSSI.
+Can be multiple lines.
+One entry per line.

 **Power on Message**

 After booting, the node posts a message to /node/info with the following data: